WW-2026-001 Modern

 Caitlin Howell, 29.
 Personal assistant.

 She drives a silver Volkswagen Polo.
+Same VW Group paint as Poole's Fabia.
 Her phone was off between 5:35 and 7:20 p.m.
 She says the battery died.
+Old phone.
+These things happen.

 Key Questions

-- Poole's cigarette break.
-Could he have driven to the bend and back in ten minutes?
+3. Poole's cigarette break.
+Could he have taken the Fabia to the bend and back in eight minutes?
+Tight, but I want the distances checked.

 Poole is the strongest lead.
+Two vehicles, one matching the paint.
 Building the case around him.

 DS E. Walsh Gloucestershire Constabulary, Major Crime Investigation Team 18th November 2025